yaskovdev/blog/source/_posts/2024-11-29-intro-to-genetic-programming-can-evolution-write-computer-programs.md

 # Running Psh

-We are finally ready to run the genetic programming and see what the evolution comes up with.
+We are finally ready to run the genetic programming and see what evolution comes up with.

 I ran it multiple times.
 In each run it found a solution within 200 generations.
 The solution consistently produced correct answers for all the tests that the fitness function executed.